Cao-Zeyu/ip/docs/README.md

 ## Quick start

 1. Ensure you have Java 11 or above installed in your computer.
-1. Download the latest ... from... .
+1. Download the latest CS2113_IP.jar from [here](https://github.com/Cao-Zeyu/ip/releases/tag/A-Release).
 1. Copy the file to the folder you want to use as the howe folder for your Duke.
 1. Double-click the file to start the app.